 eIDs and eID passwords

 Your eID is your electronic identity at K-State.
-It’s used to access many IT resources like webmail, KSIS, HRIS, the wireless network, K-State Online, and more.
+It’s used to access many IT resources like webmail, KSIS, HRIS, the wireless network, Canvas, and more.

 Your email address

 Your eID is also part of your email address:

 The university sends official correspondence to K-Staters via their primary email addresses with full expectation that communications will be received and read in a timely fashion.

 The security of your eID is your responsibility!

 - K-Staters must change their eID passwords every 180 days.
 Your personal password deadline is displayed at the top of the Password settings page when you sign in to your eProfile.

 The eProfile is where K-Staters can do the following and more:

 - Set up email forwarding

 Designated access for parents and guardians